Team-Guardian/QR-Barcode-Reader/README.md

 What each file is for:

-access_permissions.txt - a shortcut to the commands necessary to relay permissions, please use this after reading the links below, one or two installations are required first.
+access_permissions.txt - a shortcut to the commands necessary to relay permissions, if you are using virtualbox then the app doesnt have access to your camera which the code uses, so refer to this file for further instructions

 command.txt - a sample command to run the code